mnapoli/gh-pages-compiler/README.md

 * if you want to keep the documentation with your code, versioned in the repository?

-*gh-pages-compiler* is here to help you. **Your documentation is written in Markdown, versionned in your repository with your source, compiled to HTML and published to *Github pages*.**
+*gh-pages-compiler* is here to help you. **Your documentation is written in Markdown, versioned in your repository with your source, compiled to HTML and published to *Github pages*.**

 ## How does it work